Interest-Only Mortgages Explained: How They Work in the UK

 The sooner you switch, the less it costs

-Switching from interest-only to repayment with 25 years left adds around £361 to your monthly payment.
-Wait until you have only 10 years left and the increase is over £1,300 per month.
-If you are considering a switch, speaking to an adviser sooner rather than later gives you the most options.
-Use our overpayment calculator to explore how even partial overpayments can reduce your balance.
+Switch from interest-only to repayment with 25 years left and you add around £361 to the monthly payment.
+Wait until only 10 years remain and the increase tops £1,300 a month.
+If a switch is on your mind, speaking to an adviser sooner rather than later keeps the most options open.
+Our overpayment calculator shows how even partial overpayments can chip away at your balance.

 - Regulator